- Code42 CrashPlan (previously CrashPlan PROe)

 Another key benefit of live monitoring is that we are alerted when you start to run low on disk storage capacity, and we are able to consult with you on the best approach for providing more capacity, in the form of a new storage node or JBOD.

 We configure the internal firewall of the managed appliance to prevent connections or attacks by unauthorized devices and network ranges.
 You may also configure your firewall to block all outbound connections from the appliance to the outer world except for our monitoring server’s network range and port.
 Thus, monitoring is a very secure service.

 Finally, in the unlikely event that an attacker were able to capture the outbound monitoring stream, this data does not contain any information that would enable an attacker to compromise the appliance.
 The data contains only generic metrics of system performance, and does not contain usernames, passwords, or other proprietary information.

-If a hard drive goes bad, we will automatically send you a message about the bad drive, identify the precise location of the bad drive, tell you what type of drive to replace the bad drive with, and create an order with our logistics department for a new onsite spare drive.
+If a hard drive fails, we will automatically send you a message about the failed drive, identify the precise location of the failed drive, tell you what type of drive to replace the failed drive with, and create an order with our logistics department for a new onsite spare drive.